marchewadm/portfolio/content/selected-works/daily-news.md

 image: /img/work-1.jpg
 alt: The project's photo sample

-description: Daily News is a mobile application built with Ionic Framework and Vue.js, designed for browsing news articles.
-It uses Firebase for user data storage, authentication, and saving user-selected articles.
-The app is available on both Android and iOS platforms.
+description: Daily News is a mobile application written in TypeScript using the Ionic Framework and Vue.js, designed for browsing the latest news articles from various sources.
+It uses Firebase for user data storage, authentication, and saving selected articles.
+Building it gave me a hands-on look at how modern mobile apps are structured and allowed me to deepen my knowledge of TypeScript and Vue.js.
+The app is available on both Android and iOS.

 technologies:
     - name: JavaScript